ParaguayOfficial Name: Republic of Paraguay

 - Following us on Twitter and the Bureau of Consular Affairs page on Facebook.

 CRIME: Crime has increased steadily over the past several years posing a challenge to the Paraguayan National Police.
-Although most crime is nonviolent, there has been an increase in the use of weapons, and there have been incidents where extreme violence has been used.
+Although most crime is nonviolent, there has been an increase in the use of weapons, and there have been incidents of extreme violence.
 U.S. citizens have on occasion been the victims of assault, robbery, and rape.
 Local authorities frequently lack the training and resources to solve these cases.
 Under these circumstances, U.S. citizens traveling to or residing in Paraguay should be aware of their surroundings and security at all times.
-Travelers and residents alike should take common sense precautions including refraining from displaying expensive-looking cameras and jewelry, large amounts of money, or other valuable items.
+Travelers and residents alike should take common sense precautions; refrain from conspicuous displays of wealth suchs as wearing expensive-looking cameras and flashy jewelry, displaying large amounts of money, or other valuable items.
 Criminals often target those thought to be wealthy.
 Resistance to armed assailants has often aggravated the situation and therefore is not advised.

 Armed robbery, car theft, and home invasions are a problem in both urban and rural areas.
 Street crime, including pick pocketing and mugging, is prevalent in cities.
 The number of pick pocketing incidents and armed assaults is also increasing on public buses and in the downtown area of Asuncion.
 A common tactic is the use of motorcycles by robbers to quickly approach their victims and then brandish a weapon and demand a wallet or purse.
 Please note that this method of operation – two men on a motorcycle – is something for which you should be attentive.
 As many incidents on public buses involve individuals snatching valuables, passengers should not wear expensive-looking jewelry or display other flashy items.
 There have been incidents of pilferage from checked baggage at both airports and bus terminals.
 Travelers have found it prudent to hide valuables on their person or in carry-on luggage.
 Unauthorized ticket vendors also reportedly operate at the Asuncion bus terminal, badgering travelers into buying tickets for substandard or non-existent services.